Harveyville, Kansas: Area attractions

 Harveyville is home to the Harveyville Project, an Artist Residency and Sculpture Garden.

 Government

 The Harveyville government consists of a mayor and five council members.
 The council meets on the 1st Monday of each month at 7 pm.

 Education

 The community is served by Mission Valley USD 330 public school district, which was created by school unification when Eskridge / Harveyville / Dover schools consolidated.
 Mission Valley High School is located approximately 8 miles northwest of Harveyville, and its mascot is Mission Valley Vikings.

 Harveyville High School was closed through school unification in 1970.
 The Harveyville Yellow Jackets won the Kansas State High School boys class BB Indoor Track & Field championship in 1966.

 Transportation

 Highway K-31 passes along the south edge of Harveyville.
-Though the city is a couple of miles northwest of the Kansas Turnpike, the nearest exit is located much farther southwest along U.S. Route 56 in Lyon County.
+Though the city is two miles northwest of the Kansas Turnpike, the nearest exit is located much farther southwest, along U.S. Route 56, in Lyon County.